 Today is my son’s first birthday.
-So, I thought I would highlight his top favorite books for kids of his first year.
+So, I thought I would highlight his top favorite and very good baby books of his first year.
 All of the books are board books.
 Board books are constructed with durable cardboard pages that make them great for wear and tear with a baby.

 Full Disclosure: This post contains affiliate links.

 1. My Truck is Stuck by Kevin Lewis and Daniel Kirk is his favorite book of the moment.
 Hence, the theme of his birthday cake!
 He loves when your voice does the “beep! beep!” and “vroom” sound effects.